temt-ceo/ZFNet-MLP-Mix/samples/michigan/Stanford University/Strategic-Network-Formation.md

    σ + ((n-2)σ^2)/2 = 0.5 + (5 - 2)*0.25 / 2 = 0.5 + 0.75 / 2 = 0.875 (<- upper bound)
    Then, b

-【Pairwise Stability in the Connections Model】
-Consider a symmetric version of the Connections Model in a society with n = 7 people and σ = 0.5.
-For which of the following costs c are star networks pairwise stable?
-a) 0.8
-b) 0.4
-c) 0.6
-d) 0.2
--> σ - σ^2 < c < σ ...  σ - σ^2 = 0.25.
-So..
-0.25 < c < 0.5.
-Then b.

 【Efficiency in the Connections Model】
 Consider a symmetric version of the Connections Model in a society with n=7 people and with σ = 0.5 and c=1.
 Which of the following describes the efficient network architectures?